shopsys/shopsys/docs/cookbook/creating-a-multidomain-design.md

 php phing grunt
 ```

+!!! hint
-*Note 1: If you are not familiar with LESS and how it deals with file imports, see [the separate article](../frontend/introduction-to-less.md).*
+    If you are not familiar with LESS and how it deals with file imports, see [the separate article](../frontend/introduction-to-less.md).

+!!! hint
-*Note 2: If you are not familiar with `phing`, there is [a separate article](../introduction/console-commands-for-application-management-phing-targets.md) about it as well.*
+    If you are not familiar with `phing`, there is [a separate article](../introduction/console-commands-for-application-management-phing-targets.md) about it as well.

 ### Scenario 2 - I want to change layout in left panel on my 2nd domain